-Delivery of computing services and storage over the internet is known as Cloud Computing, and the provider of such services is known as Cloud Provider.
+Delivery of services like compute, storage and networking over the internet is known as Cloud Computing, and the provider of such services is known as Cloud Provider.

 Below are major cloud concepts in Azure or any other cloud platform.

-- Scalability is the ability to scale.
-Scaling is a process of allocating (adding) and deallocate (removing) resources to support the desired workload.
+Scaling is the process of of allocating (adding) and deallocating (removing) resources to support desired workload.

-- Vertically: Compute capacity can be increased by adding more compute power (RAM or CPU) to a machine to support the desired workload.
-This is known as Vertical Scaling.
-Adding more compute is scaling-up, and reducing compute is scaling-down.
+Vertical Scaling: In this type of scaling, compute capacity of an existing resource is increased by adding more compute power (RAM or CPU) to support increased workload.
+Later, the same can be reduced when the workload decreases.
+Adding more compute power is scaling-up, and reducing the same is scaling-down.

-- Horizontally: Compute capacity can be also be increased by adding more instances to support workload.
-This is known as Horizontal Scaling.
+Horizontal Scaling: In this type of scaling, compute capacity can be increased by adding more instances to support increased workload.
+Similarly, we can reduce the active instances once the workload goes down.
 Adding more instances to scale is scaling-out, and reducing the number of instances is scaling-in.

-Elasticity is the ability of the system to scale dynamically/automatically.
+Elasticity is the ability of the system to scale automatically.
 Elasticity is basically auto-scaling.

 By taking advantage of azure backups (GRS - Geo-redundant), deploying your applications in multiple regions, and data-replication in another region, you can confidently build apps knowing that your data is safe in case of any disaster occurs.